 When you pull your hair too tightly in styles like ponytails, puffs and buns, you can pull out the hair around your edges and nape.
 This not only causes temporary thinning that may be difficult to regrow but can result in traction alopecia, which is a permanent damaging of the hair follicles due to scarring.
 With traction alopecia, lost hair will not grow back.

-Colouring is a process that is extremely tempting.
-The appeal of a red, purple or blue man may be all too exciting, but colouring comes at a price.
-Certain colouring methods like dark rinses don’t necessarily damage hair, but semi-permanent and permanent hair colours require bleaching, which strips the hair of its natural pigments to provide a blank canvas for new colours to be more vibrant.
+Coloring is a process that is extremely tempting.
+The appeal of a red, purple or blue man may be all too exciting, but coloring comes at a price.
+Certain coloring methods like dark rinses don’t necessarily damage hair, but semi-permanent and permanent hair colors require bleaching, which strips the hair of its natural pigments to provide a blank canvas for new colors to be more vibrant.
 Unfortunately, bleaching also alters hair’s structure and can cause it to be dry, brittle and limp.
 For naturally curly hair, this means that your curls or kinks may become wavy or straight permanently.
 Taking care of bleached hair requires up to 3 times the amount of care required for virgin hair, which results in time, money and attention that you may not be able to give.

-To avoid being in such a situation, look for healthy or temporary hair colour options that don’t require bleaching and don’t damage your hair.
-Hair colour sprays, pigmented eyeshadows are great choices if you want a full, vibrant colour that you can wash out, and henna is perfect for giving your hair natural reddish tints that last.
+To avoid being in such a situation, look for healthy or temporary hair color options that don’t require bleaching and don’t damage your hair.
+Hair color sprays, pigmented eyeshadows are great choices if you want a full, vibrant color that you can wash out, and henna is perfect for giving your hair natural reddish tints that last.